 Its nourishing and soothing properties are especially utilized in times of physical weakness or for those in recovery from illness or surgery.

-Millet is viewed as a better option over other grains as its nutritive yet relatively easy to digest for most people being alkaline and less mucus-forming.
+Millet is viewed as a better option over other grains as it is nutritious yet relatively easy to digest for most people being alkaline and less mucus-forming.

 Cooked millet can be consumed on a regular basis as part of a health-promoting diet.
-It is especially suitable for seniors, children and women who are pregnant or in postpartum stages.
+It is especially suitable for seniors, children and women in postpartum stages.

 Millet and its soluble and insoluble dietary fiber can be a good staple grain to add to the diet to encourage bowel regularity.